nerves-project-attic/nerves_firmware_ssh/README.md

 ## Manual invocation

-The `mix nerves.firmware.push` method uses Erlang's ssh implementation which has some limitations like not supporting password protected private keys.
+The `mix firmware.push` method uses Erlang's ssh implementation which has some limitations like not supporting password protected private keys.
 If this is an issue or if you just want to use commandline ssh(1), here's how to do it: